emcthye/FxRate/README.md

 }
 ```

-# Data Layer
+# Data Layer - Repository Pattern
 `CurrencyRepository` used the repository pattern to provide all exchange rate data.
 It contains data stores which provide data either from in memory reference, local file cache or REST API.
+In using the Repository design pattern, you can hide the details of how the data is eventually stored or retrieved to and from the data store.
+This data store can be a database, a JSON file, memory cahce, REST API, etc.

 ## Data Store
 Generic data store for exchange rate.